Brought to you by The Dartmouth Institute for Health Policy and Clinical Practice

 David de Gijsel

-EPISODE 3 — Jessica Salwen-Deremer, a gastro-psychologist and an innovation leader at Dartmouth Health, is building new care models for patients with irritable bowel syndrome.
+SEASON 1, EPISODE 3 — Jessica Salwen-Deremer, a gastro-psychologist and an innovation leader at Dartmouth Health, is building new care models for patients with irritable bowel syndrome.

 “And it starts with pain, but long-term, of course you become anxious.
 Who wouldn't become anxious if they got pain every other time they ate and they didn't know when they would need to use the bathroom?”